 A properly adjusted front derailleur is not a want, it’s a need.
 If you are doing it for the first time, I highly suggest getting it done at a bike shop first.
 Closely observe your front derailleur cage to know what you are looking for.

 Now that you know how to adjust the front derailleur on a mountain bike, are you going to try it at home?
-Let us know in the comments down below!
+Let me know in the comments below!
 Happy Adjusting!